rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 capability and the platform has an available software or hardware decoder.

-Apps in this state **MUST** have access to the graphics compositor.
+Apps in this state **MUST** have access to the graphics surface.

-Apps in this state **SHOULD NOT** have performance negatively impacted by other processes on the device.

-Apps in this state **SHOULD** use less than XXX megabytes of RAM.
+Apps in this state **SHOULD** reduce memory usage, if possible.

-**TODO**: do we want tiers of apps? per-app config?

-When an app transitions to this state, the platform **MUST** dispatch the `Lifecycle.onActive` notification with the current state and previous states.
+When an app transitions to this state, the platform **MUST** dispatch the `Lifecycle.onStateChanged` notification with the current state.

 ### 2.4.
 Suspended